Quickstart with an AI agent

 - A WebSocket-synced view of your app's responses, exactly as they'd appear on real Meta Ray-Ban glasses

-On Android, auto-bind is fully shipped: once the Extentos library is in your app, the MCP and library coordinate via a 127.0.0.1:31337/whoami localhost bridge.
+Auto-bind is shipped on both Android and iOS: once the Extentos library is in your app, the MCP and library coordinate via a 127.0.0.1:31337/whoami localhost bridge.
 Subsequent createSimulatorSession calls auto-attach the running app to the new session — no rebuild, no URL paste.

 Pricing — Extentos is free